 Change in Activity Level

 Cats may be less active or more sluggish than usual if they are feeling sick.
 This can be a sign of a variety of underlying conditions, such as infection, inflammation, or organ dysfunction.
 A change in activity level can also be a sign of stress or anxiety.
+If your normally playful cat becomes lethargic or your typically calm cat becomes restless, these changes warrant veterinary attention.

 Abnormal Breathing

 Cats may pant, breathe rapidly or shallowly, or have difficulty breathing if they are feeling sick.
 This can be a sign of a variety of underlying conditions, such as respiratory infections, heart problems, or allergies.
 Abnormal breathing can also be a sign of stress or anxiety.
+Any breathing difficulties should be considered an emergency requiring immediate veterinary care.

 Vomiting or Diarrhea